Zihuatanejo: Municipality

 The most important economic activity for the municipality is tourism, with the major attractions being the beaches.
 Most international visitors come between November and December and most Mexican tourists come in December, April, July and August.
 Seventy-one percent of the municipality's population is engaged in the commercial and tourism sector of the economy.
 Outside of Zihuatanejo Bay, some of most important beaches include Quieta Beach, Majahua Beach and Playa Larga.
 Prior to the 1970s, economic activity was based on fishing and agriculture.
 At that time, the federal government decided to make a planned resort at Ixtapa, just north of the municipal seat of Zihuatanejo, constructed on what was once a coconut plantation and mangrove estuary.
 It is a complete tourist center with a hotel strip 3 km long, white sands, shopping centers, restaurants, nightclubs, golf courses, residences.

 To the south of Zihuatanejo Bay, there are a number of beaches and a lagoon on the way to the regional airport.
 Playa Larga (Long Beach), Playa Blanca (White Beach) and Las Pozas (The Wells) are parts of the same long stretch of white sand that runs from north west of the airport, past the airport and down to Barra de Potosí.
 Total length of these beaches in about 15 km.
 Swimming is strongly discouraged off any of these beaches as they face open ocean and have heavy undertows riptides and current.
 Behind the beaches are coconut groves, small huts and mango trees.
 Cacti grow on the hillsides, sometimes down to the beach itself.
-Actitivies that are recommended for this area include whale watching from December to February and dolphin watching all year round, both of which can be done from the beach.
+Activities that are recommended for this area include whale watching from December to February and dolphin watching all year round, both of which can be done from the beach.
 There is horseback riding on the beaches and into the adjoining hills.
 The beach is dotted with open-air restaurants with roofs thatched with palm fronds, tree branches and flower.
 Volleyball net and soccer posts are set up in front of many of the restaurants as well.